How can you use Online Mediation?

 In support of interest-based bargaining training, FMCS provides continuing assistance to participants for their problem-solving mechanics in a labor-management committee, in bargaining negotiations, or in an alternative dispute resolution process.

 Since all participants have a voice in this bargaining approach, each person is supplied with a computer to supplement their discussions.
 This dramatically expedites the normally time-consuming process of facilitation.
 Feedback from participants suggests that time spent has been halved, compared to negotiations that did not use TAGS technology.
 Additionally, instead of flipcharts being typed up at a later time by someone not in attendance at the meeting, meeting participants can have a written record (or disc) before leaving the meeting.

-In face-to face meetings, if the parties don't have adequate equipment, computers, LCD projectors and printers may be provided by FMCS if the parties meet at one of our electronic conference centers.
-Equipment can also be shipped to a hotel or other meeting site.
+In face-to-face meetings, if the parties don’t have adequate equipment, computers may be provided by FMCS’ TAGS Services group.
+Parties can meet at one of the FMCS offices, or have computers shipped to a hotel or other meeting site.

 Parties may want to do the entire negotiations remotely or just include some remote meetings.
 In remote meetings, the parties can remain in their respective locations saving travel time, money and aggravation and meet online in one of our secure meeting rooms.
 Using webcams (preferred but not required) parties can go about the negotiations as normal with real time document sharing and editing and with the mediator having the ability to conduct online private breakouts when desired.

 More and more busy individuals can’t or prefer not to travel to a particular meeting.
 Some of the participants gather face-to-face like a normal meeting and others join the meeting via the Internet.
 This has worked well for all.